asyncapi/website/pages/blog/2024-april-summary.md

 [Aklivity](https://www.aklivity.io/), one of the initiative sponsors, is developing Zilla, a multi-protocol service proxy for Kafka that now supports AsyncAPI v3 for configuration and validation.
 Please [read the announcement blog](https://www.aklivity.io/post/announcing-openapi-and-asyncapi-support-in-zilla) for more technical details and explore [the Zilla Petstore Kafka API v2 docs](https://tinyurl.com/zilla-petstore-kafka-v2) or [Petstore app demo](https://github.com/aklivity/zilla-demos/blob/main/petstore/README.md).

 In our efforts to improve the contributor experience, we have introduced new help commands: **/ptal**, which pings reviewers to please take a look at the PR, and **/update**, which triggers the AsyncAPI bot to update a PR to the latest upstream.
 We are grateful to [Priyansh Mehta](https://github.com/Priyansh61), [Khuda Dad Nomani](https://www.linkedin.com/in/khudadadnomani), and [Ashish Padhy](https://www.linkedin.com/in/ashish-padhy3023) for their contributions.

+Don't worry if you don't remember all these commands; you can always use the **/help** command in a pull request, and the AsyncAPI bot will share a list of available commands with you.

 ## Community Discussions
 Here are some community discussions that require your attention: